Extensions Plugin Manager

 From Joomla!
 Documentation

 The Plugin Manager allows you to enable and disable Joomla! plugins and to edit a plugin's details and options.
 It is also useful for quickly enabling/disabling multiple plugins at once.

 How to Access

-Select Extensions → Plugin Manager from the drop-down menu of the Joomla!
+Select Extensions → Plugins from the drop-down menu of the Joomla!
 Administrator Panel.

 - Checkbox: Check this box to select one or more items.
 To select all items, check the box in the column heading.
 After one or more boxes are checked, click a toolbar button to take an action on the selected item or items.
 Many toolbar actions, such as Publish and Unpublish, can work with multiple items.
 Others, such as Edit, only work on one item at a time.
 If multiple items are checked and you press Edit, the first item will be opened for editing.